germanviscuso/skill_quien_cumple_hoy/README.md

-# skill_quien_cumple_hoy
+# Quién cumple años hoy?
-Skill in Spanish that shows connecting to an external API using progressive response
+Alexa Skill in Spanish that shows connecting to an external API using progressive response

 Don't miss these steps: